paithiov909/RcppKagome/README.md

 RcppKagome provides three simple helper, that are `serialize`, `queue`, and `kick`, so that user can access their own Kagome Web API.
-Once set `KAGOME_URL` as enviroment vars and following steps below, you can easily use Kagome server via Web API.
+Once set `KAGOME_URL` as environment vars and following steps below, you can easily use Kagome server via Web API.

 ``` r